LLNL/serac/src/docs/sphinx/dev_guide/new_docker_image.rst

 .. note:: If a Dockerfile for the desired compiler already exists, you can skip this section and go to `update-docker-image-label`_ .

 #.
 Start by cloning the ``serac`` repository and creating a branch off ``develop``.
 #.
-Ensure that an Axom image exists on Dockerhub for the desired compiler.
+Ensure that an image exists on Dockerhub for the desired compiler.
-   If no corresponding Axom compiler image exists, it should be created before proceeding.
-Here is the `Axom Docker repository <https://github.com/LLNL/axom-docker>`_.
+   If no corresponding compiler image exists, it should be created before proceeding.
+Here is the `RADIUSS Docker repository images <https://github.com/LLNL/radiuss-docker/pkgs/container/radiuss>`_.

-   .. note:: `A new docker repository <https://github.com/rse-ops/docker-images>`_ has been created and
-      is being actively maintained for RADIUSS unlike the Axom Docker repo.
-We should migrate to it but it may be missing system packages.

 #.
 Go to the ``scripts/docker`` directory and run ``build_new_dockerfile.sh``, passing the compiler
    name and version, e.g. for Clang 10, run ``./build_new_dockerfile.sh clang 10``.
 Minor versions can also be specified, for example, GCC 9.3 can be specified with ``./build_new_dockerfile.sh gcc 9.3``.
 This will create a Dockerfile whose